JonayedMohiuddin/JonayedMohiuddin/README.md

   - 🍩 2D projection of 3D objects on a terminal.

 - 🌱 I’m currently learning C++.
-- 🚀 I'll try learn in future:
+- 🚀 I'll try to learn in future:
   - ☢️ _Compiler Design_.
   - 👨‍💻 X86 and ARM Assembly Language.
 - 😎 I know :